SimonGomezUniv/doc/td_docker-redis.md

 ## Docker Compose - step 2

-Let's apply this to the motus project
+### Let's apply this to the motus project

 1. Create a Docker-compose file in your motus App folder
 2. import your docker image
 3. Run your docker-compose file

+### some load balancing

+1. add an haproxy loadbalancer in your project via a dockerfile
+2. setup the docker-compose to have two instance of your app running and a loadbalancer up front to distribute request between the two instances

 You will improve this Docker-compose later on